kansasgis/NG911/Doc_Online/ComparisonTools.md

 against same-PSAP data as it changes through time to flag edited, updated and deleted records.

+Note: 1.1 geodatabases can only be compared with other 1.1 geodatabase, and 2.0 geodatabases can only be compared with 2.0 geodatabases.

 [*Compare NG911 Data*](#data): compares two NG911 feature classes of similar kinds (ex.
 Address points edited recently against address points from three months ago).
 This check will flag all attribute edits, spatial